10 of the world's best hotels for when it's time to splurge

 Finally, you get a personalized wellness itinerary crafted by your own Sensei Guide, which sets you up with spa treatments and wellness activities -- everything from morning meditation to sound baths -- aimed at melting away any lingering stress or anxiety.

 Sensei Lanai, 1 Keomoku Highway, Lanai City, Hawaii.
-Rates start at $4,500 all-inclusive.
+Rates start at $1,130 single occupancy/$1,610 double occupancy, including $600 per person in Wellness Experience credits (room-only rates from $650, single or double occupancy).

 A swimming pool and acres of mazes, lakes and gardens are part of the allure at Hotel Château du Grand-Lucé.